SidK123/project-3b/README.md

 used for code generation.
 The JIT must generated x86-64 assembly code for Linux.

+The project description and specifications of Project 3B can be found at the website [here](https://www.cs.cmu.edu/~wasm/cs17-770/fall2025/proj3b.html).

 ## Starter Code

 The starter code provided is essentially the same as Project 1, with an additional